maheshsabnis/TrainingApps/REadme.md

 			- ctx.Eo.Remove(empoDelete);
 		- Commit Transactions
 				- ctx.SaveChanges(); || cxt.SaveChangesAsync();
+- Code-First Approach
+	- Flexible Object Mapping
+		- Map the Private properties of the class to Table COlumns using Public Wrapper methods
+- Design Considerations of Code-First Approach
+	- Class Must have Identity Key (Use as Primary Key)
+	- Apply required Annotation Constraints on Properties
+	- Correctly define relationships across classes
+	- The DataAnnotations for Constratints
+		- System.ComponentModel.DataAnnotations
+			- RequiredAttribute, RegExAttribute, StringLengthAttribute, NumericLengthAtribute, CompareAttribute
+			- KeyAttribute
+			- ForeignKeyAttribute
+			- ConcurrencyCheckAttrubite
+			- TimeStampAttribue, can also be used for concurrency check
+				- applied on the property of the type byte[]
+	- Using Fluent APIs, Allow developers to set behavior on Entity Classes while mapping with the Tables in database
+		- Defining One-to-Many Relatopnships
+		- ForeignKey
+		- Index and Unique Constaints
+		- Concurrency Tokens
+		- TimeStamp,
+- Migrations
+	- This is the Processes of generating the C#+SQL Methods for
+		- Table Creations
+		- Constratints
+		- Relations
+		- Dropping Tables
+		- Altering Columns
+		- Adding Columns
+	- Command for generating Migrations (Run from the command Prompt)
+		- dotnet ef migrations add <MIGRATION-NAME> -c <NAMESPACE-NAME.DBCONTEXT-CLASS-NAME>
+		- e.g.
+			- dotnet ef migrations add firstMigration -c Core_Code_First.Models.TrainingDbContext
+		- View List of Migrations
+			- dotnet ef migrations list
+		- Remove Wrong MIgrations
+			- dotnet ef migrations remove
+				- This will remove the latest generated migration
+	- The Migrations will generate tow classes
+		- Class garanarted which is derived from ''Migration' base class.
+THis class contains Up() method to create tables with constraints.
+The Down() method will contain commands for drop tables
+		- Class generated which is derived from 'ModelSnapshot' base class.
+This class contains information of mapping between CLR class with ots properties with the table in database
+	- Apply Migrations to generate database and tables
+		- Command
+			- dotnet ef database update -c <NAMESPACE-NAME.DBCONTEXT-CLASS-NAME>
+			- E.g.
+				- dotnet ef database update -c Core_Code_First.Models.TrainingDbContext

 # Important Note while programming for EF Core
 	- Make sure that all  Transactional methods must be enclosed inside 'Exception-Hadling'